GENERAL ASSEMBLY OF NORTH CAROLINA

 Section 3.
 Section 1 of Chapter 791 of the 1983 Session Laws reads as rewritten:

-the land of another without the written permission of the owner or lessee
+adjoining the land of another without the written permission of the owner

-of that land.
-The written permission shall be dated, it shall be effective for
+or lessee of that land.
+The written permission shall be dated, it shall

 Section 4.
 Nothing in this act prohibits a person from entering upon the right-of-way of a public road, street, highway, or thoroughfare for the sole purpose of retrieving hunting dogs or retrieving game that has fallen onto the right-of-way as a result of the person's hunting activity.

 Section 5.
 Violation of Section 1 or 2 of this act is a Class 3 misdemeanor.